Check SHA1 Checksum in Mac OS X

 SHA hashing is frequently used with distribution control systems to determine revisions and to check data integrity by detecting file corruption or tampering.
 For common usage, a SHA checksum provides a string that can be used to verify a file been transferred as intended.
 If SHA checksums match, the files integrity has been maintained.

-Checking SHA1 Hash in Mac OS X
+How to Check SHA1 Hash of a File in Mac OS X

 Launch the Terminal, found within the Applications and Utilities folder, and use the following syntax: